 ½ acre with 6 rooms, large living room and modern fireplace, with two-inch waxed fir flooring which looks as neat as hardwood floors; buffet, breakfast nook, FRENCH doors, double constructed, plastered, full cement basement, white enamel bath, septic tank, gas, electricity, city water, city carfare.
 Wonderful view.
 Located on good gravel road, close to electric lines and school.

 The asking price was for $4,200.
 Apparently, genuine French doors were a big deal in those days.

 On New Year’s Day in 1908, Oregon Electric trains began operating between Portland and Salem.
 The service was fast and dependable, the entire line being powered by electricity.
 To stand out, the railroad ordered the highest quality interurban cars available.
 Their “traction orange” color, a bright orange that had become a trademark of the industry, was changed to a more elegant “Pullman green”.
 Rolling stock included combination baggage, smoking, and passenger motorcars, observation-buffet cars; and elegant passenger trailers.
 Amenities included leather-covered seats, overhead racks, and even a toilet and drinking fountain.

 This “Main line” ran from the Portland North Bank Depot at NW 11th and Hoyt Street in downtown Portland – now luxury condominiums.
 From downtown, the route made many stops on the way to Multnomah Village.
 It came down what is now Multnomah Blvd to a station located at the current site of John’s Market on the Northwest corner of SW 35th and Multnomah Blvd.
-Shahapta, just west of Gabriel Park, and then came Kusa, for the Kusans; Athapascans settled on the Siletz reservation.
+The next station Shahapta, was just west of Gabriel Park, and then came Kusa, for the Kusans; Athapascans settled on the Siletz reservation.
 In 1911 it was renamed Maplewood after developers began planting Norway maples along the streets.
 You can still see them today.
 According to Multnomah Historical Society, the Oregon Electric Railroad policy was to name stations after Native American tribes.